 How to Help a Loved One or Family Member Seek Treatment

 Finding out that your loved one has dementia can be heartbreaking, causing a flood of emotions that can leave you feeling lost.
 You may be scared about what the future holds and unsure of what you can do to comfort your loved one and help them through this time in their life.
 You may also be thinking about the future, realizing that as this disease progresses your family member is going to need more help with daily tasks.
-Here are some things to consider when helping your loved one seek treatment for dementia and plan for the future:
+Here are some things to consider when helping your loved one seek treatment at a center or hospital for dementia and plan for the future:

 Educate yourself: Even though there is currently no cure for dementia, taking the time to learn about this disorder can help you better understand the course dementia takes so that you know what to expect.
 The more you know about this disorder, the more prepared you will be to be there for your loved one.